apple1417/oak-sdk-mods/hunt/generate_db/Readme.md

 any code.
 The database is designed in such a way it could even be ported to other games, though of course this makes it more likely to run into edge cases requiring code tweaks.

-Unfortuately, as the tracker has grown, the generation script has become into an unweildy monolith, with lots of hardcoded edge cases specifically for the primary ruleset - so if you're trying to make your own, you probably won't be able to pull to much from it.
+Unfortunately, as the tracker has grown, the generation script has become into an unwieldy monolith, with lots of hardcoded edge cases specifically for the primary ruleset - so if you're trying to make your own, you probably won't be able to pull to much from it.